Urivg2006/Profile-target/README.md

 # Profile Card

-## Create a Flutter application named Pt1_Surname_Name that displays:
+## Create a Flutter application that displays:
 * An AppBar with the title "Profile".
 * In the center of the body, a profile image (Image.network or Image.asset).
 * Under the image, a Text with the person's name.